jdupak/diploma-thesis/src/00_thesis.md

 > ```

 One of those more advanced cases occurs when lifetimes are not symmetric in conditional branches.
 A typical case is where a condition checks the presence of a value.
-In the positive branch, we have a reference to the value, but in the negative branch, we do not.
+In the positive branch, we have a reference to a value which is a part of the `map`, but in the negative branch, we do not.
 Therefore, it is safe to create a new reference in the negative branch.
-By "safe," we mean that there will be only one reference pointing to the `map` object at any time.
-A convenient way to describe "at any time" is to use the control flow graph (CFG) representation of the program.
+By _safe_, we mean that there will be only one reference pointing to the `map` object at any time.
+A convenient way to describe _at any time_ is to use the control flow graph (CFG) of the program.

 > ```rust
 > let mut map = ...;